- Rural & Medically Underserved Area Grant

 The South Carolina Department of Health and Environmental Control (DHEC) has issued guidance on hospital-based crisis stabilization units, like those that may be built using SCDHHS’ behavioral health crisis stabilization services grant funds.
 The guidance addresses potential certificate of need and licensure implications and is available on DHEC’s website here.

 SCDHHS will issue approximately $35,000,000 in total funds to hospitals across the state to build these specialized hospital-based emergency departments and observational units.
-The deadline to submit completed grant application packets to firstname.lastname@example.org is Tuesday, April 24, 2023.
+The deadline to submit completed grant application packets to firstname.lastname@example.org was Tuesday, April 24, 2023.

 For questions, see the Frequently Asked Questions document below or email email@example.com.